GillMundin/storm_data/GM_Wk_4_RR_Assignment.md

 ---
-title: "Effect of severe storms on US health and Economy"
+title: "Effect of weather events on US health and Economy, 2002 to 2011"
 author: "Gill Mundin"
 date: "15 July 2019"
 output: